Rothbury and The Coquet Valley

-In the following section, we have focused on ‘Things to Do’ in Rothbury and Coquetdale, however there are so many places to visit in Northumberland that we recommend you plan your holiday to maximise the time you have available.
+In the following section, we have focused on ‘Things to Do’ in Rothbury and Coquetdale, however, there are so many places to visit in Northumberland that we recommend you plan your holiday to maximise the time you have available.
 A good place to start is the Visit Northumberland tourist website, which covers a vast amount of information on places to visit, opening times, special events, sporting facilities, etc. There are lots of tourist information brochures in each of our properties, so you can browse at your leisure on arrival to plan your days out.
 Here is just a small selection!
 Please click to read more about each activity.

 Or why not experience the ‘Rothbury and Coquetdale Walking Festival’ held every two year for two weeks and led by local shepherds and National Park guides.
 Please contact the organisers for further details on tel: 01830 540453.

 Shepherd Walks are guided walks starting from a variety of locations, including Rothbury and nearby villages.
-Each and every one of these written walking guides have been written and researched by Jon Monks, a local Northumbrian hill shepherd.
-A variety of walks are offered, from short 2 mile town walks explaining points of local interest, to gentle but longer distance walks in the surrounding hills, to more demanding walks for the experienced walker.
+Each and every one of these written walking guides has been written and researched by Jon Monks, a local Northumbrian hill shepherd.
+A variety of walks are offered, from short 2-mile town walks explaining points of local interest, to gentle but longer distance walks in the surrounding hills, to more demanding walks for the experienced walker.
 If you have a small group, then Shepherd Walks can also offer guided walking parties for small groups and individuals.
 These walks include a detailed commentary from your personal guide, as well as plenty of opportunity for questions and answers.
-For further information, contact email@example.com or tel: 01830 1398967.
+For further information, contact firstname.lastname@example.org or tel: 01830 1398967.

 The Cheviots Challenge takes place every summer and is the main fundraising event for the Northumberland National Park Mountain Rescue Team.
 It is exactly what the title says – ‘Challenging’.
 However, the Challenge is a personal challenge rather than a competition and it is designed to take in dramatic views, waterfalls and historic sites!
 You can choose between a short or long route, so why not enter and raise funds for a very worthy cause, safe in the knowledge that at the end of the walk your luxurious holiday cottage awaits!
 For further details visit the Cheviots Challenge website or Northumberland National Park Mountain Rescue Team webpages.